NCAR/WRF_DOCKER/README_tutorial.md

 1. There are two methods of constructing imagery with data that is inside a container.
 The first method is to simply get the data that is inside the container to be visible outide the container.
 Once that happens, the usual post-processing methods you prefer are available.

-   a.
-Push the WRF output files to the visible volume for easy visualization
+2. Push the WRF output files to the visible volume for easy visualization
 ```
     cp wrfo* /wrf/wrfoutput/
     ls -ls /wrf/wrfoutput